-- A significant EUAs surplus + depressed prices = undermining the credibility of the EU ETS - A window of opportunity to reform the EU ETS is currently open but closing soon: the trilogue negotiations started in April 2017 is expected to succeed in October 2017. - Other pieces of the 2030 climate and energy framework are under negotiation: the EC released legislative proposals on renewable energy, energy efficiency, the organization of the electricity market, emissions from non-ETS sectors - The Brexit adds uncertainty to the revision of the EU ETS directive - The EU ratified the Paris Agreement: EU 2030 and 2050 targets should now reflect this increased ambition.
+- A significant EUAs surplus + depressed prices = undermining the credibility of the EU ETS - A window of opportunity to reform the EU ETS is currently open but closing soon : the trilogue negotiations started in April 2017 could succeed today. - Other pieces of the 2030 climate and energy framework are under negotiation: the EC released legislative proposals on renewable energy, energy efficiency, the organization of the electricity market, emissions from non-ETS sectors - The Brexit adds uncertainty to the revision of the EU ETS directive - The EU ratified the Paris Agreement: EU 2030 and 2050 targets should now reflect this increased ambition.